 Some buyers noted "turbo" was not as powerful as suggested.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-A typical vacuum manufacturer boasts about the suction power of its machines, making the focus on what it picks up.
-At Miele, the company is just as concerned with what goes back into the air.
-Miele's goal is to not only clean dirt, dust, and debris from your floor and carpets but to remove particulates and allergens from the air.
+A typical vacuum manufacturer boasts about the suction power of its machines.
+At Miele, the company is equally concerned with what goes back into the air.
+Miele's goal is to remove dirt, dust, and debris from all flooring types while also removing particulates and allergens from the air.

-Miele offers the expected types of vacuums – upright, canister, stick, and robot – with each being designed for a particular set of cleaning situations.
-After choosing the type that is best suited for your needs, you'll want a model that includes suction control and a versatile collection of attachments.
-Most importantly, you'll want a high-quality filter, because that's the stand-apart feature of Miele vacuums.
+Miele offers the expected types of vacuums—upright, canister, stick, and robot—each designed for particular cleaning situations.
+After choosing the type best suited for your needs, seek a model that includes suction control and a versatile collection of attachments.
+Importantly, high-quality filters are Miele’s standout feature.

 Miele makes four types of vacuum cleaners: upright, canister, stick, and robotic vacuums.
 Each type of vacuum cleaner is right for certain situations and purposes.

-Upright vacuum cleaners shine when it comes to cleaning carpet.
+Upright vacuum cleaners shine when it comes to cleaning carpets.
 Bagged models, in particular, can deep-clean to eradicate tough dirt and debris.
 Though they can be heavy, they are usually easy to store because of their all-in-one design.
-Notably, upright vacuum cleaners can be noisier than canister vacuum cleaners.
+Notably, upright vacuum cleaners can be noisier than canisters.

 Canister vacuum cleaners work best on bare floors, stairs, drapes, under furniture, and on upholstery.